-“I hear there’s a dance at the school this weekend,” Bobby said out of the blue.
+“I hear there’s a dance at the school coming up soon,” Bobby said out of the blue.
 “I can take Patrick and Bree if you guys are busy.”

 “I was hoping to drive myself,” Patrick said since he had gotten his license.

 “Not this time.
-The weather’s not going to be great,” John said definitively.
+The weather’s not reliable this time of year,” John said definitively.
 John always knew what the weather would be.

 “Do you have a date, Patrick?”
 Justin asked.
 “Or are you going stag?”

 “I have a date,” Bree said.
 Then she held her breath waiting for the reaction.